More Slideshows from eMedicineHealth

 Are there additional tests that may be used to diagnose pancreatic cancer?

-- Transabdominal ultrasound: high-frequency sound waves that form a picture of the pancreas.
+- Transabdominal ultrasound: this uses sound waves to form a picture of the organs in the abdomen, and can distinguish types of pancreatic tumors.

-- Endoscopic ultrasound: a relatively new procedure in which an endoscope containing an ultrasound probe scans the pancreas for cancers.
+- Endoscopic ultrasound (EUS): similar to an ERCP, this is a newer procedure in which an endoscope containing an ultrasound probe is inserted into the mouth or rectum and scans the pancreas for cancers.

 How is cancer of the pancreas treated?